 “Well, you gotta use a lotta ‘cology, you know, psychology”

 He then puts this new skill to use in his clown act to awe the crowd and escape being the butt of yet another joke in the circus!
 This becomes quite a spectacle and he is known as the elephant who flies!
 The trick is this magic feather.
 This feather which he fully believes in, is not in fact magic, and does not give him any special capabilities.
-As Timothy later confesses, “The magic feather was just a gag” .
-Dumbo is the same elephant with or without the feather.
-It is not the feather but the act of believing itself that has the power.
+As Timothy later confesses, “The magic feather was just a gag”.
+Dumbo is the same elephant with or without this magic feather.
+It is not the feather, but the act of believing itself that has the power.
 This is proven in dramatic fashion when he is set to fly and drops the feather!
-In a panic he believes he will not be able to fly without it.
+In a panic, he believes he will not be able to fly without it.
 Luckily, he is convinced by the mouse that it was an ordinary feather all along!
 He must believe in himself rather than believing in a feather.
 He learns this important lesson and impossibly takes flight without the magic of the feather!
 He now flies with the magic or power he finds in himself or the power of belief itself.

 This shows that believing in something can actually make a tangible difference in reality.
 Real things can happen even if belief is perhaps misplaced.
 (Especially at first) it is easier to believe in something external than it is to believe in one’s own power.
 The feather here is like a preparatory faith.
 The hard part though is to continue to believe even though the object of belief is exposed as false.
-Once something you believe in is lost, how do you continue believing.
+Once something you believe in is lost, how do you continue believing?
 What do you believe in, what can you continue to believe in?

 Losing faith in a church or a church narrative or priesthood or other supernatural or superstitious powers or any other cultural construct does not mean we must not believe in anything.
 Where would Dumbo be if he lost all his beliefs?
 He would have fallen and his story would have ended tragically and abruptly.

 The power wasn’t the feather, it was his own soul.
 He, like you, is fully capable on his own.
 Dumbo believed and he flew (with and without the feather).
-You too can do great things when you believe in you (with and without the church).
+You too can do great things when you believe in yourself (with and without the church).